 Frequently asked questions

 Which DFARS requirements are supported by Azure?
-Azure and Azure Government can help defense industrial base customers meet the requirements stated in the DFARS clause 252.204-7012 that apply to cloud service providers.
+Azure and Azure Government can help you meet the requirements stated in the DFARS Clause 252.204-7012 that apply to cloud service providers.

 What is the relationship between controlled unclassified information (CUI) and covered defense information (CDI)?
 CUI is information that requires safeguarding or disseminating controls according to law, regulation, or government-wide policy.
 The CUI Registry identifies approved CUI categories and subcategories.

 CDI is controlled technical information or other information (as described in the CUI Registry) that requires safeguarding or dissemination controls and is either:

 - Marked or otherwise identified in the contract, task order, or delivery order, and provided to the contractor by or on behalf of DoD in connection with the performance of the contract, or

 - Collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of the performance of the contract.